The Blue Heeler is a unique and special herding dog from Australia.

-Working Heelers may require a diet which is richer in protein, in order to fuel their energy levels.
+Working Heelers may require a diet that is richer in protein in order to fuel their energy levels.

-These dogs are very clever and easy to please, making them quick learners and well-suited to the working lifestyle.
+They are quick learners and well-suited to the working lifestyle.

 With a strong prey drive, and a one-track mind, it is important for training to begin early.

 Lots of training and exercise is required to keep the Australian Blue Heeler mentally stimulated, this will help to prevent undesirable behaviors (e.g. destruction and chewing).

 The Blue Heeler dog has a good reputation for longevity and typically can live between 12 and 15 years old.